EGA-archive/beacon2-ri-tools-v2/README.md

 Fields containing important metadata that could not be mapped to a specific Beacon property were stored in the additionalInformation (notes) field to preserve as much information as possible.

+**Please bear in mind that this is a beta version.
+If you encounter issues or have questions, feel free to open an issue in the [GitHub repository](https://github.com/EGA-archive/phenopackets-to-BFF/issues).**

 #### Specific Mappings

 ##### Individuals.diseases.notes: